-Diffserv-aware MPLS Traffic Engineering (DS-TE) mechanisms operate on the basis of different Diffserv classes of traffic to improve network performance.
+Differentiated Services (Diffserv)-aware MPLS Traffic Engineering (DS-TE) mechanisms operate on the basis of different Diffserv classes of traffic to improve network performance.
 Requirements for DS-TE and the associated protocol extensions are specified in references [1, 2], respectively.

-To achieve per-class traffic engineering, rather than on an aggregate basis across all classes, DS-TE enforces different bandwidth constraints on different classes.
-Reference [1] specifies the requirements and selection criteria for bandwidth constraints models for the purpose of allocating bandwidth to individual classes.
+To achieve per-class traffic engineering, rather than on an aggregate basis across all classes, DS-TE enforces different Bandwidth Constraints (BCs) on different classes.
+Reference [1] specifies the requirements and selection criteria for Bandwidth Constraints Models (BCM) for the purpose of allocating bandwidth to individual classes.